Fatima Al-Banawi: Personal life

-Al-Banawi was born in Jeddah, Saudi Arabia.
+Al-Banawi was born in Jeddah, Saudi Arabia to a family of Turkish, Bosnian, Lebanese and Syrian origin.
 She graduated with a degree in counseling psychology from Effat University in Jeddah.
 Then she started to work against violence at the Family Protection Society in Jeddah.
 In the meantime, she completed her master's degree in theological studies from Harvard University specializing in women, gender, and Islamic studies.

 During her undergraduate period, she attended an advanced oil painting course at the School of the Museum of Fine Arts in Boston, Massachusetts.
 She worked as a social development and women's empowerment consultant at the Islamic Development Bank (IDB) for few months before entering the performing arts.

 Career

 She founded the story telling project called the Other Story Project in 2015.
 Through the project, she has collected almost 5000 real-life stories from strangers.
 By using these lives, Al-Banawi later directed the short film A Blink of an Eye.
 Meanwhile, she has traveled locally and internationally to perform human stories.
 Later in 2018 the Ministry of Foreign Affairs in Paris call her the "Sophie Calle of Saudi Arabia" upon the warm reception of her performance "Amours Saoudiennes".
 In the same year, she was selected as a Next Generation Leader by Time magazine.

-By using her experiences and gathered information from strangers in her hometown of Jeddah between 2015 and 2018, she wrote her first book, The Other Story.
-In 2010, she co-founded the Theatre of the Oppressed Chapter located in Jeddah.
+Using her own experiences, along with stories gathered from strangers in her hometown of Jeddah between 2015 and 2018, she wrote her first book, The Other Story.
+In 2010, she co-founded the Theatre of the Oppressed chapter located in Jeddah.
 Then she started to perform many stage plays at the theater.
 Later some of its plays were performed at Harvard.

 In 2016, she made her film debut in the award-winning Saudi feature film, Barakah Meets Barakah.
 She was internationally recognized with the role and made the way for Saudi Arabian cinema.
 The film was selected as the Saudi Arabian entry for the Best Foreign Language Film at the 89th Academy Awards (the second time the country made a submission for the Oscars).
 The film premiered at the Forum section of the 66th Berlin International Film Festival making it the first Saudi feature film to premiere at the festival.